-Configuring application access for the Citrix Gateway plug-in for Java
+Configuring application access for the Citrix Secure Access agent for Java

 You can configure the access level and the applications users are allowed to access in the secure network.
-If users are logged on by using the Citrix Gateway plug-in for Java, in the Secure Access Remote Session dialog box, users can click Applications.
+If users are logged on by using the Citrix Secure Access agent for Java, in the Secure Access Remote Session dialog box, users can click Applications.
 The Intranet Applications dialog box appears and lists all the applications the user is authorized to access.

-When users are connected with the Citrix Gateway plug-in for Java, you can configure one of two methods that allow users to access applications.
+When users are connected with the Citrix Secure Access agent for Java, you can configure one of two methods that allow users to access applications.

 - HOSTS File Modification method